TheRacetrack/job-runner-python-lib/README.md

 - Map Job's methods to auxiliary endpoints
 - Serve static resources
 - Serve Custom Webview UI (if defined in a Job's entrypoint)
+- Serve empty API server, responding to liveness and readiness probes, while loading the Job
 - Concurrent requests cap
 - Make chain calls to other jobs
 - Structured logging